 Gangster fans will be glad to hear that Warner is releasing a Blu-Ray box set of four of their best gangster films:

 The Petrified Forest (1936)

 To Kevin ,Dave and everyone who contributes to make this one of the best and informative sites around.For most of my 78 years, Ive been a movie ,and to a lesser degree, television fan.This site has been a wealth of knowledge to me.
 Theres truly something for everyone here who loves the arts.
 Looking forward to more successful years here at GAOH.

 It's kind of confusing around here as to when we should celebrate anniversaries.
 First of all because The Golden Age of Hollywood was started on EZBoard forums by Derek McClellan (Classic Movie Man) back in 2003 (I think but I may be wrong it might have been 2004).
-In December of 2004 Derek,…Continue
+In December of 2004 Derek, with…Continue

 Another quick note to let the members know that Patti has requested to take over the Fredric March group to try and revive it and since the original owner of the group has not been around in a long long time I have promoted her to Administrator.
 Good luck…Continue

 Added by Ktrek on March 3, 2013 at 2:51pm — No Comments

 Hi everyone!
 This is a note to announce Deedee as the new administrator of the James Dean group.
 She has an interest in Dean and wants a chance to revive the group.
 So...I hope everyone who likes James Dean will join and give her your support by actively participating.
 The group can be found here:…Continue